The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies

 - Use the Mobile: Primary and Mobile: Secondary sections to style the links.

 - Use the Menu Color tweak in the Mobile Menu: General section to style the background color.

 - Use the Close Button tweaks in the Mobile Menu: General section to adjust the X that collapses the menu.

 - There is a space between the Main Navigation and Secondary Navigation links.

 Set the breakpoint

-Choose the browser width where your site will switch to mobile view with the Mobile Breakpoint tweak.
+Choose the browser width where your header will switch to mobile view with the Mobile Breakpoint tweak.
 The default is 640 pixels.